 Sometimes the calling we receive from God is to pour ourselves out, to be changed, to be transformed through fire.
 Grief has been called the river of tears which washes us on down river to the new place we are meant to be.
 Lamentation is a true response to injustices we are called to respond to.
 But there is hope, we are all part of the wider cycles of nature, resurrection, growth and loving service.

 “Is not this the fast that I choose: to loose the bonds of wickedness, to undo the thongs of the yoke, to let the oppressed go free, and to break every yoke?
 Is it not to share your food with the hungry, and bring the homeless poor into your house; when you see the naked, to cover him, and not to hide yourself from your own flesh?
 THEN shall your light break forth like the dawn, and your healing shall spring up speedily; your righteousness shall go before you, the glory of the Lord shall be your rea guard.
 THEN you shall call, and the Lord will answer; you shall cry, and God will say, HERE I AM.”
-Isaiah 58 6-92 people like this
+Isaiah 58 6-9

 A new group, led by our very own Pippa Woodhams, will be beginning to explore our relationship with the natural world, in creative, experiential ways.
 These explorations are being called “Wild City Retreats”.